-Over the years she kept in touch with all the interesting characters she had come to know, and these lifelong friends benefited her in several different ways.
+As part of that illustrious career, Hypatia stayed in touch with many of her former students, and those lifelong friends benefited her in several different ways.
 For instance, in the year 410, Synesius became the Bishop of Ptolemais.
 More importantly, as one of her star pupils and a brilliant syncretist, he was one of the key figures in reconciling Neoplatonism with Christianity.
-More to the point, as a highly prestigious woman, she regularly appeared in the presence of the magistrates, and she was on nearly every council and committee in the city.
-Hypatia of Alexandria was a very influential Greek woman in Roman-occupied Egypt.
-As a result, she had tremendous sway in the world, but she was also at the epicenter of some of the biggest social conflict in early civilization.
+More to the point, as a highly prestigious woman, Hypatia regularly appeared in the presence of magistrates, and she was on nearly every council and committee in the city.
+As a result of those things, she had tremendous sway in the world but was also at the epicenter of some of the biggest social conflicts in early civilization.
 This was important because although Hypatia believed in the God of the Neoplatonists, most of her contemporaries believed in the God of the Christians.